We've been on the road since 2009 and have developed the ultimate travel packing list filled with new gadgets and hottest travel gear on the market.

 Packing List for Him and Her…

 It can be difficult summarizing a packing list for two people.
 We originally thought we'd just include one person, but then we realized that we both pack our bags a little different, so we thought we'd break things down into two columns where we pack different items like clothes.
-I think this is a comprehensive enough list that anyone will be able to get some ideas from.

 We used to dress more backpacker like and a little bit like bums.
 But when we mix our travels between Europe, South East Asia, South America and North America, we like to look smart in cities and have function for treks in the jungle.
-We now carry a little bit more than we used to, but we love feeling good every step of the way.

 Dave's Travel Clothes